syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-The entire source code of this example can be downloaded from github: [ScheduleAppointment](https://github.com/SyncfusionExamples/wpf-scheduler-getting-started) for WPF
+The entire source code of this example can be downloaded from [GitHub](https://github.com/SyncfusionExamples/wpf-scheduler-getting-started) for WPF

 ### Adding Custom Appointments
 You can also map custom appointments data to our scheduler.